- Ohigan is a unique custom that developed from Buddhism, yet exists only in Japan.

 The “Equinox flower” is essential to Ohigan.

-When hearing the word of “Ohigan”, the mysterious red spider lilies come to the thoughts of Japanese people.
-The flowering time of this flower is short, but it coincidentally blooms during the Ohigan period which is thought to be the closest to the afterlife.
-It is also called “Dead flower” or “Ghost flower”.
-Because it blooms a lot around the graveyards in Japan during Ohigan, it reminds us of death and afterlife whenever we see this flower.
-By the way, it has poison in its roots, so please do not bring one home.
+When hearing the word of “Ohigan”, Japanese people immediately think of the mysterious red spider lilies, called ‘higanbana’ (the flower of higan) in Japanese.
+The flowering time of this flower is short, but it coincidentally blooms during the Ohigan period.
+The flowers are also called the “Dead flowers” or “Ghost flowers”, because they bloom a lot around the graveyards in Japan during Ohigan.
+They are reminders of death and the afterlife.
+By the way, it has poison in its roots, so please do not bring one home!